dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinUpNewServiceInstances/02_DeployService.md

 deploy spark-cluster1

 ```
-Navigate to the service instance context and list the set of service instances'services, which in this case wil show a single siervice instance that is in 'running' state
+Navigate to the service instance context and list the set of service instances'services, which in this case wil show a single service instance that is in 'running' state
 ```
 cd /service
 ls